hörbert pcb v2.0

 Encoder

-As volume control and on/off switch we use a rotary encoder with 24 positions and push function.
-The signals are directly connected to the ESP32 so that we can also wake up hörbert from deep sleep mode via interrupt without using the ULP.
+We use a rotary encoder with 24 positions and push function as a volume control and power switch.
+The signals go directly to the ESP32 so that we can wake hörbert from Deep Sleep Mode using an interrupt, without using the ULP.

 Microphone

-We use a PDM (Pulse Density Modulation) microphone SPH0644, whose power supply is directly connected to an LED on our circuit board.
-If the LED is not lit, the microphone has no voltage and therefore cannot make “secret” recordings.
+We use a PDM (Pulse Density Modulation) microphone SPH0644, whose power supply on our board is directly connected to an LED.
+If the LED does not light up, the microphone also does not have voltage, and therefore cannot make “secret” recordings.

 Microphone

-For external control by separate buttons, we run a GPIO and an analogue port to the outside.
-This allows us to wake up hörbert from deep-sleep mode via interrupt without using the ULP.
-In addition, further control elements can be queried via the analogue input.
+For external control using separate buttons, we provide a GPIO and an analog port to the outside.
+This allows us to wake up hörbert from deep sleep mode using an interrupt without using the ULP.
+In addition, additional control elements can be queried via the analog input.

 On/Off + Multi-Input

-We have provided the power port for an external power supply.
-Here, up to 6V can be fed to VBAT_REVPROT, or directly 3.3V to VCC.
-In addition, the i2c bus and an I/O line of the I/O expander are available here.
+We have designed the Powerport for external power supply.
+Here, up to 6V can be supplied to VBAT_REVPROT, or directly 3.3V to VCC.
+Additionally, the i2c bus is available here along with an I/O line of the I/O Expander.

 Power port